Tomparte/PrintNightmare/README.md

 # PrintNightmare

-To fight against Windows security breach PrintNightare
+Here is a project that will help to fight against Windows security breach PrintNightmare!